Zefau/nello.io/README.md

 ## Changelog

 ### 0.5.2 (2018-11-17)
-- (zefau) replace Promises (async/await) with callback to be backward compatibility with Node.js v6 (and v4)
+- (zefau) replaced Promises (async/await) with callback to be backward compatibility with Node.js v6 (and v4)

 ### 0.5.0 (2018-11-17)
 - (zefau) added HTTPs support for webhooks (including self-signed certificates)